 The tax rebate mentioned above however is not a slab change.
-Individuals with annual income of up to Rs.
+Individuals with an annual income of up to Rs.
 6.5 lakhs can take benefit of this rebate, if they make investments in insurance, provident fund, specific savings, etc. Thus, the ones with income of above Rs.
 5 lakhs annually will have to pay tax as before.

-People with income of under Rs.
+People with an income of under Rs.
 10 lakhs can gain some tax relief and benefit from additional deductions such as that on education loans’ interest, home loan interest payment up to Rs.
 2 lakhs, medical insurance, National Pension Scheme contributions, medical expenditure on senior citizens, etc.

-Thus, if a person’s net taxable income after all deductions under the Section 80C and 80U, is not more than Rs.
+Thus, if a person’s net taxable income after all deductions under Section 80C and 80U, is not more than Rs.
 5 lakhs in a year, then he/she does not has to pay any tax.
-If the net taxable income after availing the said deductions is above Rs.
+If the net taxable income after availing of the said deductions is above Rs.
 5 lakhs, then the current tax structure will be considered to calculate the pertaining tax.

 Changes in the Standard Deductions

 The standard deductions are now raised from Rs.
 40,000 to Rs.
 50,000.
 In the Budget 2018, the standard deductions of Rs.
 40,000 were introduced for the salaried class.
 This was in lieu of deductions of Rs.
 19,200 as transport allowance and Rs.
 15,000 as medical reimbursement.